CodeLalit007/Knackie/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on project for MBDA ;
+- 🔭 I’m currently working on IT project for Groupe SII ;
 - 🤔 I’m looking for help with any project on C++ ;
 - 😄 I'm french.